-Remember that a DSS code used for supplementary signaling, paging, or preset intercom signaling is no longer available as a station code.

-(j) Code Busy DSS Key-Lamps in the DSS key indicate that one or more stations assigned to a DSS code are off-hook or being voice-signaled.
+Remember that a DSS code used for supplementary signaling, paging, or preset intercom signaling is no longer available as a station code. (j) Code Busy DSS Key-Lamps in this DSS key indicate that one or more stations assigned to a DSS code are off-hook or being voice signaled.
 This feature can be implemented on a per-station basis by replacing the factory-installed DSS key with an identical size 664C key which contains LEDs.

-Note: In systems where 980-series sets are mixed with 830-series sets, the 664C key will indicate busy 980 sets only.
+Note: In systems where 980-series sets are mixed with 830-series sets, the 664C key will indicate busy 980-series sets only.

-(k) Power Failure Ringing-The 24B apparatus unit (24A in early installations) provides two C4B ringers and associated circuitry to connect the ringers to the CO/PBX lines in the event ac power to the 4A System fails.
+(k) Power Failure Ringing-The 24B apparatus unit provides two C4B ringers and associated circuitry to connect the ringers to the CO/PBX lines in the event ac power to the 4A System fails.
 Installation of a 24B for each primary station is required.

-(1) Hands-Free Answering on Intercom- HFAI is available only as a built-in feature of two 4A telephones (983A02 and 2983A02).
-It allows incoming intercom calls to be answered without any manual action by the called party, whose microphone is turned on by the incoming call.
+(1) Hands-Free Answer on Intercom-The HFAI is available only as a built-in feature of two 4A telephones (983A02 and 2983A02).
+It allows incoming intercom calls to be answered without any manual action by the called party; the microphone in the HFAI is turned on by the incoming call.
 The HFAI station user can operate a "mike-off" button to disable the microphone while still receiving voice signaling or use a "do-not-disturb" button to both disable the microphone and block voice signaling.

-(m) Speakerphone-Speakerphone service permits hands-free conversations on CO/PBX and intercom lines and is available in the 4A System in two configurations only:
+(m) Speakerphone-Speakerphone service permits hands-free conversations on CO/PBX and intercom lines and is available in the 4A System in two configurations only.

-(1) Built-in speakerphone telephone sets (983A01 and 2983A01).

-(2) An external 4A speakerphone connected to the HFAI telephone set.
-The installation of a D-180732 relay kit of parts is required.
-The 4A speakerphone cannot be used with any other 4A Communication System telephone sets.
+- Built-in speakerphone telephone sets (983A01 and 2983A01). - (2) An external 4A speakerphone connected to the HFAI telephone set.
+The installation of a D-180732 relay Kit of Parts is required.
+The 4A speakerphone cannot be used with any other 4A System telephone sets.